gphoto/libgphoto2/libgphoto2_port/vusb/README.txt

 Special functions:

+Doing an image capture will duplicate an existing JPEG and report it as being captured.

+Doing a deletion is virtual and does not affect the filesystem content.

 PTP Opcode 0x9999 can be used to emit PTP Events
 First argment is the type, second argument is the delay of the interrupt in 1/1000 seconds